-The aquatic plant community had three species of submerged plants in early summer and only one species in late summer.
-This is a low plant diversity condition.
+The aquatic plant community had three species of submerged plants in early summer and five species in late summer.
+This is a relatively low plant diversity condition.
 Curlyleaf pondweed was present in early summer, but it was scarce.
-Eurasian watermilfoil was not found in the lake in 2007.
+Eurasian watermilfoil was found at one station in the lake in 2008.

-Curlyleaf pondweed covers 17 acres in early summer and then dies back.
+Curlyleaf pondweed covered about 8 acres in early summer and then died back.
 It grows sparsely and does not require control at this time.

 Native plant distribution is limited due to poor water clarity and maybe from fish effects.
-If water clarity improved in the future native plant coverage would probably increase and possibly sustain long-term improved water clarity.
-However, there may be too many fish in Rice Lake which also could be which are limiting aquatic plant growth.
+If water clarity improved in the future, native plant coverage would probably increase and possibly sustain long-term improved water clarity.
+However, there may be too many fish in Rice Lake which also could be limiting aquatic plant growth.
 Rough fish removal is a potential project.

+Aquatic plant surveys should be conducted in 2009.
 If curlyleaf grows to nuisance conditions in the future, a drawdown is recommended.